rohitaragde/CS544-Quic-Chat-Main/readme.md

 #### Chat Messages from Client to Server

-- **Initial Handshake and Message Exchange:** Clients can send chat messages to the server.
-This is part of the initialization handshake, where the client sends a "hello from client" message.
-The server responds with a menu of video options for the client to choose from.
+- **Initial Handshake and Message Exchange:** Clients can send chat messages to the server, and the server broadcasts these messages to all connected clients.
+This ensures real-time communication among all participants in the chat room